Aged care programs

 For further information please email: SC-ACP@health.qld.gov.au

-The PHN annual Health Needs Assessment aims to identify services gaps in the aged care sector, and consider locally-relevant, person-centered service design.
-The PHN Health Needs Assessment 2015-16 identified elderly persons as a priority population throughout our region, and as such, the PHN is committed to providing ongoing solutions to more efficient, accessible primary health care to those working and engaging with the sector.
+Our Health Needs Assessment 2015-16 identified elderly persons as a priority population throughout our region, and as such, we are committed to providing ongoing solutions to more efficient, accessible primary health care to those working and engaging with the sector.